rhd-gitops-example/services/DEVELOPMENT.md

 ## Building

-You need Go version 1.14 to build this project.
+You need Go version 1.13 or higher to build this project.

 ```shell
 $ go build ./cmd/services